I greet you this day,

 Student: We use the Order of Operations

-Teacher: In that sense, what happens when we have a child function that was got from several (more than one) transformation?
+Teacher: In that sense, what happens when we have a child function that was got from several (more than one)

 Student: I guess we should use the Order of Transformations